sgsokol/influx/doc/manual.rst

                    .. warning:: In this option, the notion of "least norm" is applied to *increments* during the optimization, not to the final solution.
 So undetermined fluxes could vary from one run to another if the optimization process is started from different points while well determined fluxes should keep stable values.
   --sln            Least norm of the solution of linearized problem (and not just of increments) is used when Jacobian is rank deficient
+  --tikhreg        Approximate least norm solution is used for increments
+                   during the non-linear iterations when Jacobian is rank deficient

+                   To obtain an approximate solution a Tikhonov regularization is used when solving an LSI problem.
+Only on of the options --ln and --tikhreg can be activated in a given run.
   --zc=ZC          Apply zero crossing strategy with non negative threshold
                    for net fluxes

                    This option can accelerate convergence in situations when a net flux has to change its sign during the optimization iterations.
 Once such flux is identified, it is better to write the corresponding reaction in an opposite sens in the FTBL file or to give a starting value with a correct sign to avoid such zero crossing situation.
+  --ffguess        Don't use free/dependent flux definitions from FTBL
+                   file(s).
+Make an automatic guess.

+                   The fact that free fluxes are chosen automatically does not allow to specify a starting point for optimization iterations so a random starting point is used (drawn uniformly in [0; 1[ interval).
+An option --seed can be useful to make the results reproducible.
   --fseries=FSERIES  File name with free parameter values for multiple
                      starting points.
 Default: '' (empty, i.e. only one starting point from the FTBL file is used)